Aliases for LEF1 Gene

 GeneCards Summary for LEF1 Gene

-LEF1 (Lymphoid Enhancer-Binding Factor 1) is a Protein Coding gene.
-Diseases associated with LEF1 include prostate cancer and odontoma.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+LEF1 (Lymphoid Enhancer Binding Factor 1) is a Protein Coding gene.
+Diseases associated with LEF1 include Colorectal Cancer and Severe Congenital Neutropenia.
+Among its related pathways are PAK Pathway and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
 An important paralog of this gene is TCF7L2.

 UniProtKB/Swiss-Prot for LEF1 Gene

 Participates in the Wnt signaling pathway.
 Activates transcription of target genes in the presence of CTNNB1 and EP300.
 May play a role in hair cell differentiation and follicle morphogenesis.
 TLE1, TLE2, TLE3 and TLE4 repress transactivation mediated by LEF1 and CTNNB1.
 Regulates T-cell receptor alpha enhancer function.
 Binds DNA in a sequence-specific manner.
 PIAG antagonizes both Wnt-dependent and Wnt-independent activation by LEF1 (By similarity).
 Isoform 3 lacks the CTNNB1 interaction domain and may be an antagonist for Wnt signaling.
 Isoform 5 transcriptionally activates the fibronectin promoter, binds to and represses transcription from the E-cadherin promoter in a CTNNB1-independent manner, and is involved in reducing cellular aggregation and increasing cell migration of pancreatic cancer cells.
 Isoform 1 transcriptionally activates MYC and CCND1 expression and enhances proliferation of pancreatic tumor cells.